circonus/irondb-docs/installation.md

 Prepare site-specific information for setup.
 These values may be set via shell environment variables, or as arguments to the setup script.
 The environment variables are listed below.
    * ##### IRONDB\_NODE\_UUID

      *\(required\)* The ID of the current node, which must be unique within a given cluster.
-You may use the installed `uuidgen` command or generate a UUID with an external tool or website.
+You may use the `uuidgen` command that comes with your OS, or generate a UUID with an external tool or website.
    * ##### IRONDB\_NODE\_ADDR

      *\(required\)* The IPv4 address of the current node, e.g., "192.168.1.100".
    * ##### IRONDB\_CHECK\_UUID

      *\(required\)* Check ID for Graphite metric ingestion, which must be the same on all cluster nodes.
-You may use the installed `uuidgen` command or generate a UUID with an external tool or website.
+You may use the `uuidgen` command that comes with your OS, or generate a UUID with an external tool or website.
    * ##### IRONDB\_CHECK\_NAME

      *\(required\)* The string that will identify Graphite-compatible metrics stored in the check identified by `IRONDB_CHECK_UUID`.
 For example, if you submit a metric named "my.metric.1", and the check is named "test", the resulting metric name in IRONdb will be "graphite.test.my.metric.1".